 Centuries-old olive trees.
 Crystal clear waters tucked into coves along the coast.
-Fresh granite and focaccia for lunch on summer days.
+Fresh granite, seafood and focaccia for lunch on summer days.
 Dusty, winding roads to far-off beaches.
 Whitewashed villages that look straight out of Greece.
 When I first visited Puglia, I fell in love with everything this Southern part of Italy has to offer… and that’s when I knew I had to write a post with the 10 best beaches in Puglia (with all of MY personal favorites).

 Puglia, a region located in the “heel” of Italy’s boot, has long been known as one of the most rugged and authentic spots in Italy.
 This unique part of Italia is one of Italy’s special secrets…and the best part?
 The BEACHES.
 The beaches in Puglia are some of the best in Italy.